socrata/soda-ios-sdk/README.md

 This is the iOS SDK for the Socrata Open Data API (SODA).
 Please refer to the developer site (http://dev.socrata.com/) for a deeper discussion of the underlying protocol.

-Currently this SDK only contains support for the Consumer aspects of the SODA API but may be extended later to include the publisher capabilities as well.

 ## Distribution

 You can add the SODA Client to your project as a CocoaPods dependency, static library or simply copying the client sources and adding the dependent frameworks.